tundish/blathnaid/blathnaid/book/chapters.rst

 As the miles rolled on, and the day grew late, he started to notice a change in the country.
 The hedges were less well kept than before.
 The ditches were choked and the signposts and milestones overgrown with weed.

-In the evening he spied ahead a group of tents and carts.
+Later in the evening he spied ahead of him a group of tents and carts.

 Tinkers
 -------

-He guessed they might be tinkers, who move about wherever there is work.
+He guessed they might belong to tinkers, who move about wherever there is work.
 When he was younger they had sometimes passed by, and his Mother had brought out the old tin bath for them to mend.

 The camp